eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository.md

 The Repository object is thread-safe, and can be safely shared and reused across multiple threads (a good way to do this is via a RepositoryProvider).

+{{< warning >}}
-NOTE: RepositoryConnection is not thread-safe.
+<strong>RepositoryConnection is not thread-safe</strong>.
 This means that you should not try to share a single RepositoryConnection over multiple threads.
 Instead, ensure that each thread obtains its own RepositoryConnection from a shared Repository object.
 You can use transaction isolation levels to control visibility of concurrent updates between threads.
+{{</ warning >}}